 2. The superintendent and a representative group of administrators will review all written applications and references submitted.

-3. A representative group of building and district administrators will interview the applicants and select two juniors and two seniors to participate for 2019-2020.
+3. A representative group of building and district administrators will interview the applicants and select two juniors and two seniors to participate for the school year.

 Juniors and Seniors currently attending Pullman High School may apply to be a Student Ambassador for the 2019-2020 school year.
 Each applicant will complete an application form that identifies his or her current academic year of enrollment, academic status and a personal statement of interest and application.